Diversion Project Will Protect FM Homeowners Against Higher Flood Insurance Rates

 Views Increase of Diversion Alignment

 The number of internet views is increasing of a fly-over video utilizing

 Google Earth animation and preliminary design line work of the FM Area

 Diversion Project.
 The video was posted earlier this year in the Video Library section and is available for viewing or download in Windows Media format or MP4 format.

 Current Alignment Reduces Impacts, Costs

-Recently, an alternate plan was released by the Richland Wilkin JPA that proposes to construct a southern alignment that runs north of the confluence of the Wild Rice River and the Red River.
-This is similar to an alignment that was fully studied as part of the process followed by the Corps of Engineers to improve the Diversion Project by reducing risk, impacts to people, and the environment.
+An alternate plan released by the Richland Wilkin JPA that proposes to construct a southern alignment that runs north of the confluence of the Wild Rice River and the Red River is similar to an alignment that was fully studied as part of the process followed by the Corps of Engineers to improve the Diversion Project by reducing risk, impacts to people, and the environment.

 42.5 Feet Is Not Enough

 To help combat floods in the short-term, Fargo has developed an interim goal to protect the city to 42.5 feet.
 This number has been used in a number of different ways, by a number of different people, to make a number of different arguments.